jskulski/programming_qs/README.md

 - This is a different mindset than I usually use.
 It takes a bit to context switch, but once that system is up and running, then I'm much more comfortable.
 - My suspicion is that this will hopefully improve my day to day work.
 - I still have so so so much to learn :)

+## Testing

+I also am writing a on the fly 'test harness' for now because often you don't get the luxury of using the tools you are used to in an interview